Jackie Collins: 1990s

 In 1990, Collins published her third Lucky Santangelo novel, Lady Boss, and wrote and co-produced the television miniseries Lucky Chances, which combined her first two Lucky Santangelo novels and starred Nicollette Sheridan (in the lead role) and Sandra Bullock.

 In 1992, Collins was widowed when her husband of 26 years, Oscar Lerman, died of cancer.
 Around this time, she wrote and produced another miniseries based on the Lady Boss novel, with Kim Delaney playing the lead role.
 Collins's run of best-sellers continued with American Star (1993), Hollywood Kids (1994), and the fourth Santangelo novel, Vendetta: Lucky's Revenge (1996).

 She was the subject of This Is Your Life in 1993, when she was surprised by Michael Aspel.
+Her books had sold over 170 millions copies in over 30 countries by 1993.

 In 1998, she made a foray into talk show television with the series Jackie Collins' Hollywood, but this was unsuccessful.
 She also published the novel Thrill (1998) and wrote a four-part series of mini-novels, called L.A.
 Connections, to be released in a newspaper every six weeks and which introduced a new heroine in the form of investigative journalist Madison Castelli.
 The fifth Lucky Santangelo novel, Dangerous Kiss, was published in 1999.